headzoo/etcdsh/README.md

 ### Bugs
-This was the first app I've written using [Go](http://golang.org/), as well as being the first app I've written using [vim](http://www.vim.org/).
+This was the first app I've written using [Go](http://golang.org/).
 The code is probably sloppy, and breaks some Go conventions.
 Use the [issue system](https://github.com/headzoo/etcdsh/issues) to report bugs and broken conventions.